-Public submissions to the Committee of the Whole on budget
+- Public Submissions to Committee of the Whole on Budget

 Committee of the Whole meetings on budget are held to consider the proposed budgets and business plans of the municipality for the next fiscal year.
 Time is given during each meeting to allow you to provide verbal comments about the budget to council.